7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 Otolio (formerly Smart-Shoki) is a fully Japanese product specialized in internal corporate meetings, with custom vocabulary dictionaries and detailed meeting-notes templates.
 A 14-day all-features trial is available.

-• Strengths: Top-tier Japanese accuracy; supports industry / company-specific terminology dictionaries; enterprise-grade security
+• Strengths: top-tier Japanese accuracy; supports industry- or company-specific terminology dictionaries; enterprise-grade security

-• Weaknesses: Pricing skews too high for individuals; contact-sales onboarding
+• Weaknesses: pricing skews too high for individuals; contact-sales onboarding only

-• Best for: Mid-to-large Japanese companies (30+ users) deploying meeting notes org-wide
+• Best for: mid-to-large Japanese companies (30+ users) rolling out meeting notes org-wide.
+Skip if you're outside the Japanese enterprise market.

-It's overkill for individual or small-team use, but shines when adopted as an organizational standard.
+Overkill for individual or small-team use, but it shines when adopted as the org-wide standard.

 The Notion-native option — Notion AI Meeting Notes